DanielServejeira/graphs/README.md

-# Graph Library in C
+# Graph Implementation in C

 This project implements a comprehensive library for working with **graphs** in C, using **adjacency lists** and **adjacency matrices**.
 It includes basic graph operations, traversal algorithms, and graph-related utilities.
 Below is a detailed overview of the files, structures, and functionalities provided.